xenris/nbavr/readme.md

 OutputStream* getOutputStream(const char* streamId);
 InputStream* getInputStream(const char* streamId);

 // Get an array (fixed 6 length) containing all the available input or output streams.
+(Only use from within a task.)
 OutputStream** getOutputStreams();
 InputStream** getInputStreams();
 ```